MetPX/sarracenia/docs/source/Contribution/BasicIdea.rst

    The source can obtain any information about themselves::

 	- when status changed:  start,stop,drop.
-	- when announcements are accepted.
+	- when notification messages are accepted.
 	- when data is pulled by a consumer (a scope layer, or a end point.)

 2. AMQP brokers do not transfer any user data, just metadata.

    reasoning:
-   need to keep the messages small so that the forwarding rate is high. large messages will gum up the works.  also permissions become interesting. end up with a 'maximum size' threshold, and implementing two methods for everything.
+   need to keep the notification messages small so that the forwarding rate is high. large notification messages will gum up the works.  also permissions become interesting. end up with a 'maximum size' threshold, and implementing two methods for everything.

 3. Config changes should propagate, not be unique to a host